Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/emmc_fat_throughput/readme.md

 ### Application performs below filesystem operations and throughput calculations on eMMC device using both **Aligned** and **Unaligned** buffers

+- Checks if the eMMC card is having Valid File system.
+If not then it Formats the eMMC card to FAT32
 - Opens a file named **throughput.txt** in the root directory of the eMMC device
 - Writes 10 Megabytes of data to file in chunks of 64 Kilobytes
 - Once the operation is completed it calculates the time taken and overall throughtput for write in **Megabytes/second** and displays on the console